Sable/wu-wei-handbook/create-new-implementation.md

     cp -r c c-modified
     cd c-modified
-    open implementation.json # Modify the 'short-name' property to 'c-modified'
+    open implementation.json # Modify the 'short-name' property to 'c-modified' rm -rf .git # (optional) to avoid pushing changes in the wrong repository later...

 The files that perform the core computation (the files under the implementation.json 'core-source-files' by convention) can then be modified to obtain a different variation.
 A new copy of the implementation may be created for each additional interesting variation that is tried.